L.A. Takedown: Remake

 Not only featuring a bigger budget and well-known actors, Heat also had significant storyline differences when compared to L.A.
 Takedown.
-Among other things, the remake included Chris Shiherlis' gambling addiction, the subplot concerning Roger Van Zant and his attempt to double-cross the crew (in this film Waingro plots against the crew by himself), and Hanna's troubled stepdaughter—plot elements not present in the original film.
+Among other things, the remake included the gambling addiction of Sheherlis/Shiherlis, the subplot concerning Roger Van Zant and his attempt to double-cross the crew (in this film Waingro plots against the crew by himself), and Hanna's troubled stepdaughter—plot elements not present in the original film.
 Because of this, Heat runs nearly twice the length of L.A.
 Takedown.
 Nowadays, L.A.
 Takedown is best known for being the basis of Heat, and is often compared to it in an unfavorable light.